CHITJOSH/crypten/README.md

 pip install crypten

-# After installing the crypten library we can run the pythons files.
+# After installing the crypten library we can run the python files.

-# Data
+# Tutorial 1-7 are tested by us and can be run locally.

-# present in the data/MNIST/raw
+# Data present in the data/MNIST/raw